Holden Commodore (VY)

 The Holden Commodore (VY) is a full-size car that was produced by Holden from 2002 to 2004.
 It was the third iteration of the third generation of the Commodore.
 Its range included the luxury variants, Holden Berlina (VY) and Holden Calais (VY); commercial versions were called the Holden One Tonner (VY), Holden Ute (VY), and Holden Crewman (VY).
 In 2003, the range also saw the introduction of the first Commodore-based all-wheel drive variants, including the Holden Adventra (VY) wagon.

 Overview

 Released in September 2002 and produced until August 2004 (with a Series II released in August 2003), the VY series was the first major design departure (both inside and out) of the third generation Commodore range released in August 1997.
-It launched at the same time as the Ford Falcon (BA).
+It launched at the same time as the Ford BA Falcon.